Here’s all you need to know about the shelf life and spoilage of kale. Learn how long kale lasts in the fridge and how to tell if it’s spoiled.

 Finally, a whole leaf turning yellow isn’t the same thing as pale yellow spots here and there.
 The latter might be a symptom of black rot, and you should toss such leaves.

 How To Store Kale

 Most people buy kale bagged and prewashed.
-Storing this kale is pretty similar to storing bagged spinach.
-That means once you get home, you put the bag in the fridge and keep it there at all times.
-Once you need kale, take as much as you need, close the bag and put it back into the fridge — nothing fancy here.
+If that’s the case, put the bag in the fridge when you get home and store it there at all times.
+Then, when you need some kale, take as much as you need, reseal the bag, and return it to the fridge.

 Can You Freeze Kale?